 Proposals are reviewed by the Committee on International and Intercultural Studies and decisions are announced about two weeks after the deadline.
-We encourage you to review the photo essays of previous Grant Recipients for an idea of projects that have been funded.
+We encourage you to review the photo essays of previous Grant Recipients for an idea of projects that have been funded (coming soon).

 Grants will be made only to matriculated SLU students whose grant project is completed before the end of the last semester in residence.
 Grants may not be used for equipment, internships, package tours, or tuition/fees for courses or programs.
 Other SLU Scholarships, Fellowships and Grants are available to St. Lawrence students who are interested in working on international internships and enrichment projects.
 Detailed information is available through Career Services.